-How you can support Accessibility at MCN 2020 VIRTUAL
+How you can support accessibility and inclusion at MCN 2020 VIRTUAL

 We encourage you to engage the MCN 2020 conference with inclusivity at the top of your mind.
 Creating a welcoming and inclusive MCN community is a collective effort that you can support.
 2020 certainly has been a rough year for all of us, and we are all managing different levels and types of pain and exhaustion.
 People participate in this conference from all different time zones and preferred or dominant languages.
 Below we’ve borrowed some tips, adapted from the Allied Media Conference (who we think did a great job) to support this effort.